This post may contain affiliate links. Please see my disclosure policy for details.

 Another one of Weston’s historic gems is the Prince’s Consort Gardens.

-These used to a popular attraction for tourists that overlooked Birnbeck Pier.
+These used to be a popular attraction for tourists that overlooked Birnbeck Pier.
 They were first planted in the 1860s to remember Prince Albert.

 Over the years, it fell into decline like the neighbouring pier.
 But, the Friend’s of the Prince’s Consort Garden have renovated parts of it!